Seikan Tunnel: Structure

+Two stations used to be within the tunnel—Tappi-Kaitei Station and Yoshioka-Kaitei Station.
+The two were the first railway stations in the world built under the sea.
+Both closed with the construction of the Hokkaido Shinkansen, but continue to serve as emergency escape points.
+In the event of a fire or other disaster, the stations provide the equivalent safety of a much shorter tunnel.
+The effectiveness of the escape shafts at the emergency stations is enhanced by having exhaust fans to extract smoke, television cameras to help route passengers to safety, thermal (infrared) fire alarm systems, and water spray nozzles.
+Before the construction of the Hokkaido Shinkansen, both stations contained museums detailing the history and function of the tunnel that could be visited on special sightseeing tours.
+The museums are now closed and the space provides storage for work on the Hokkaido Shinkansen.

 Maintenance

 A 2002 report by Michitsugu Ikuma described, for the undersea section, that "the tunnel structure appears to remain in a good condition."
-The amount of inflow has been decreasing with time, although it "increases right after a large earthquake".

-In March 2018 at 30 years of age, maintenance costs amounted to 30 billion Yen or US$286 million since 1999.
-Plans are to increase speed and provide mobile communication at the full track.
+The amount of inflow has decreased with time, although it "increases right after a large earthquake".
+In March 2018 at 30 years of age, maintenance costs amounted to ¥30 billion (US$286 million) since 1999.
+Plans are to increase travel speeds and provide mobile communication along the full track.